 Nutrition's Role in Sleep Quality

 What you consume plays a significant role in the quality of your sleep.
-Consider these nutrition tips from Colbert Institute:
+Consider these nutrition tips from The Colbert Institute:

 - Limit Caffeine and Alcohol: Both substances can disrupt sleep patterns if consumed in excess, especially later in the day.